eclausse/3Puzzle_Solver/README.md

 ### Solution

-You will then get a solution for a random 3-Puzzle starting from a random game to the solution found with A*.
+You will then get a solution for a random 3-Puzzle.
+Starting from a random game to the solution found with A*.

 ```
 Solution found !
-Explored possibilities: 562
+Explored possibilities: ...
-Number of swap: 18
+Number of swap: ...
 Path:

 -------------